 You can squeeze in 2 hikes if you’re fast, but if not, 1 hike and the scenic drive through this park are more than enough reasons to go.

-Bonus 2: St. George (lots of hikes there too).
+7) St. George Utah (lots of hikes there too):

 Location: St. George region (Utah).
-2 hours from Vegas.
+2 hours near Las Vegas.

 Hiking trails to check out: Check out day hikes in St. George here.
 It’s a bit closer to Vegas than Zion National Park.